Gunman pursued injured officer seeking cover, fired again

 MIDDLETOWN, Del.
-(AP) — A man who killed a state trooper and then was shot to death Thursday after a lengthy standoff with police had been fond of guns since middle school, a former neighbor and classmate said.
+(AP) — A man who killed a state trooper outside a convenience store was shot to death at his home Thursday after an all-night standoff with police who used explosives to blow open his door and windows.

 Burgon Sealy Jr., 26, was killed by law enforcement about 20 hours after he fatally shot the trooper, said the state police superintendent, Col. Nathaniel McQueen.

-Sealy fled in a car and holed up inside his home, where he fired repeatedly at the officers who had him surrounded.
+Sealy fled in a car and holed up inside his home, refusing to surrender despite being surrounded.
 He was finally shot when he emerged from the home armed Thursday morning and “engaged police,” McQueen said.

 He declined to say if Sealy fired a gun at that time.